McNerdius/TailBlazor/Source/wwwroot/content/build.md

 # Tailwind Incremental Builds, and maybe Hot Reload {#intro}

-So far we've put four more-or-less boilerplate files on disk and installed a single package from `npm` to add Tailwind CSS to the `blazorwasm` template.
+So far we've put four more-or-less boilerplate files on disk and installed a single package from `npm` to add Tailwind CSS to the `blazorwasm-empty` template.
 Not too shabby.
 Getting build & watch set up is pretty easy too, but unfortunately Hot Reload support is inconsistent between .NET project types.

 On the Tailwind side of things, nothing fancy is happening - just a fresh CSS file being output to `wwwroot` as needed.
 For some project types, Hot Reload doesn't refresh the browser when it sees these changes (yet) - hopefully a fix for this seemingly-trivial issue will come soon.
 This [GitHub Issue](https://github.com/dotnet/aspnetcore/issues/37496){target="_blank"} shows a script that reloads the CSS file on a timer.
 I think it'd be interesting to make that into a Component - definitely on the todo list.